See My Savings Estimate

 Sunny Days Per Year

-More peak sun hours per day than any major California city north of Los Angeles — meaning more production and a faster payback.
+More peak sun hours per day than any major California city north of Los Angeles — meaning more production and stronger monthly savings than cooler, cloudier markets.

 Kern County · NREL solar resource data